lich-uct/molpher-lib/doc/source/usage/installation.rst

 location for this to work.
 Alternatively, you can add swig to your :envvar:`PATH` or use :command:`-DSWIG_EXECUTABLE=/path/to/swig` to tell cmake where to look for it.

-When the makefile is created, you can use :command:`make` to build various targets:
+When the makefile is created, you can use :command:`make` to build the Molpher-lib targets:

 ..  code-block:: bash

-    make $CONFIG # $CONFIG is a configuration's name
+    make $CONFIG # $CONFIG is a configuration target's name

 There are three important configuration targets: